-There are so many different types of event, it can apply to many things, like a Christmas party, awards night, charity event, sporting event or school play.
+There are so many different types of event, it can apply to many things, like a conference, training day, Christmas party, awards night, charity event, sporting event or school play.
 We have all the equipment and expertise to film it and put together a really high quality post event video.

 How do you go about putting these videos together?

 First of all we have a production meeting with you to find out all about the event, who will be interested in it, how the video will be used after the event and who will be watching it and for what purpose.
 From this we can ensure the tone, message, style and delivery mechanism is absolutely right, because an exciting video is useless if it isn’t fit for purpose.